 130g cream cheese

 65g icing sugar

-TIP: To store, refrigerate for 1-2 days at most and then allow to come up to room temperature before serving.
+TIP: To store, keep the cake refrigerated for up to 3 days in an airtight container or wrapped in clingfilm.
+Allow the cake to come up to room temperature before serving.

 1. In a small saucepan, heat the juice of an orange over a low to medium heat and add the sultanas.
 Warm through for 10 minutes before putting to one side to cool.

 2. Meanwhile, grease the base and sides of a loaf tin with a bit of extra rapeseed oil and line the bottom with baking paper.
 Put to one side and preheat an oven to 180°C/160°C fan/ 350°F/gas mark 4.

 3. Peel and grate the carrot before weighing out the sugar, self-raising flour, wholemeal flour, cinnamon, ginger, mixed spice, bicarbonate of soda, baking powder and a pinch of salt in a large mixing bowl.
 Add the roughly chopped pecans and give it a good mix before incorporating in the grated carrots using a wooden spoon.

 4. In a separate smaller bowl, whisk together the rapeseed oil and the eggs until combined.
 Pour into the carrot mixture and mix thoroughly.
 Spoon into the loaf tin and bake on the middle shelf for 1 hr or until a skewer comes out clean.

 5. While the cake is baking, make the cream cheese icing by whisking the butter and the cream cheese together in a bowl with an electric whisk.
 Fold in the icing sugar with a spoon before whisking again for a couple of minutes.
 Cover loosely with clingfilm and refrigerate.